The Bankrate promise

-The avalanche method
+1. Try the avalanche method

 If you have, say, $600 per month you can budget for paying off debt, you would use the majority of those funds to pay off the highest-interest debt first.
 Once that debt is paid off, you can focus those funds on the next-highest-interest debt and eliminate it faster, since you won’t have as much interest to pay off.

-“The key to this strategy is to maintain the $600 per month debt payment throughout,” Mancias says.
+“The key to this strategy is to maintain the $600-per-month debt payment throughout,” Mancias says.
 “So, once one card is paid off, you don’t eliminate that payment, but instead roll it over to the next card to accelerate the payoff.”

 Paying the most expensive balance first might be the cheapest way to get out of debt, but if you don’t end up sticking with this method, it won’t save you money.

-Consider a balance transfer credit card
+3. Consider a balance transfer credit card

-Get your spending under control
+4. Get your spending under control

 Sometimes people get into credit card debt due to unexpected medical or emergency expenses.
 Other times, the source of debt is chronic overspending, which often means you’re spending more than you’re saving or more than you have in your account.
+Forty-three percent of respondents to the YouGov/CreditCards.com survey say they’re prioritizing cutting expenses as a way to reduce debt.

 To gain full insight into how much you’re spending, making a reasonable budget is the next best step toward alleviating that debt.
-Matt Kelly, owner of Momentum: Personal Finance Coaching in Durango, Colorado, recommends that your budget account for the following:
+Matt Kelly, owner of Momentum: Personal Finance Coaching in Durango, Colorado, recommends that your budget account for:

-- Obligations: minimum payments on credit cards and other debt
+- Obligations — minimum payments on credit cards and other debt

-- Nice-to-haves: restaurants, coffee and entertainment costs
+- Nice-to-haves — restaurants, coffee and entertainment costs

-- Irregular recurring expenses: insurance, car repairs, tires, haircuts, vitamins, toiletries, vet bills, holiday gifts, travel, weddings and gifts
+- Irregular recurring expenses — insurance, car repairs, tires, haircuts, vitamins, toiletries, vet bills, holiday gifts, travel, weddings and gifts

-It’s the last category that often trips people up and becomes the source of credit card debt, Kelly says.
+It’s the last category that often trips up people and becomes the source of credit card debt, Kelly says.
 “These little and not-so-little expenses go onto the card and are hard to pay off.”

 Once you’ve put your expenses down on paper or entered them into a spreadsheet, go through each item and find ways to free up enough money each month to pay off all your debts in 12 to 18 months, he says.

-Grow your emergency fund
+5. Grow your emergency fund